1. Purpose of policy

 9.2 The Returning Officer may permit voting to be conducted by an alternative method if considered more practicable to do so.

 9.3 To protect the integrity of the elections process, in determining which online voting system to use, the Returning Officer will thoroughly research a software product before recommending it to Council for approval.
-The currently approved online voting system is BigPulse.
+The system must allow for the voting to be conducted by secret ballot.

 9.5 The Returning Officer will email each member of the relevant electorate a link to the online voting system, where they may log in and vote, anonymously.